A lot or a little?

 Is it any good?

-Decades after it was first released in theaters, MR. MOM remains as relevant as ever.
-Stay-at-home dads may not be that rare anymore, but what keeps this comedy fresh is its humor.
+Decades after it was first released in theaters, this movie remains as relevant as ever; stay-at-home dads may not be that rare anymore, but what keeps this comedy fresh is its humor.
 Simply put, it's hilarious.
 In the hands of lesser thespians, Jack and Caroline would have merely become caricatures.
 But in Keaton and Garr, they are layered and conflicted and always funny.

 The results of the switch aren't all that surprising -- it's the journey to Jack and Caroline's epiphanies that makes Mr. Mom worthwhile.
 In the end, the movie takes a position: Men and women are equal, at home and at work.
 It's not a new life lesson, but how fun it is to be reminded.

-Families can talk about gender roles.
+Families can talk about gender roles in Mr. Mom.
 How was it hard for the homemaker to become the breadwinner and vice-versa?
 The idea of a househusband was a novelty in the '80s -- has that changed?
 Caroline's boss blatantly hits on her.
 Could an employer behave this way today?
 What more recent movies have you seen that show men in domestic roles?